omelendrez/axis-frontend/README.md

 ---

-## 🔵 Tolmann - Axis 2.0 Server setup
+## 🔵 Tolmann - Axis 2.0 Front-end Server setup

 You should have Nodejs version 16 or higher installed in the server.